 - Immunology, Emerging Infections, Hepatitis

-- Clinical Research, Education & Professional Development, Epidemiology, Global Health, Indigenous Health, Public Health
+- Translational and Clinical Research, Education & Professional Development, Epidemiology, Global Health, Indigenous Health, Public Health

 - The University of Melbourne, Victorian Infectious Diseases Reference Laboratory (VIDRL), Victorian Infectious Diseases Service (VIDS)

 - Lab Group(s):

 Associate Professor Benjamin Cowie is an infectious diseases physician and epidemiologist, with appointments in both the Epidemiology Unit at VIDRL and VIDS.
 In addition, Ben is a medical epidemiologist with Communicable Disease Epidemiology and Surveillance, Victorian Department of Health and Human Services, and is an Honorary Principal Fellow in the Department of Medicine at the University of Melbourne.
 He serves on a range of communicable disease, clinical and public health committees at state, national and international levels.